Credeau/credeau-docs/docs/products/mobilegator/sdk/flutter.md

 ### Create Podfile (if not present):

-Run `pod init` in ios folder - creates a podfile
+Run `flutter build ios` in ios folder - creates a podfile

 <br>